mazong1123/coreclrcodebook/src/classlibnative/bcltype/number.md

     NUMBER() : precision(0), scale(0), sign(0), allDigits(NULL) {}
 };
 ```
-This is an abstract data structure to represent number.
+This is an abstract data structure to represent a number.
 Especially useful for representing `double`.
 To understand this data structure, you need to read [IEEE Double-precision floating-point format](https://en.wikipedia.org/wiki/Double-precision_floating-point_format)

 ```cpp
 class COMNumber